jensengroup/HeckQM/README.md

 An example of usage via CLI command (takes ~10 min. on 2x16 CPU cores):

     # Create predictions for an intermolecular Heck reaction:
     python heckQM_CLI.py --alkene_smi 'C=CC' --halogen_smi 'c1ccccc1Cl' --name 'test' &

 The calculations are now saved in a "calc" folder and a graphical output of the results (in .html format) are found in a "results" folder.
 The graphical output presents the user with results for the two different reaction pathways (neutral and cationic), and shows the potential products in order of increasing energies of the post-insertion complexes.

+An example of using HeckQM on a dataframe (takes ~20 min. on 16 CPU cores):

+    # Create predictions for "3d" from the Cabri dataset (data/cabri/data_cabri.pkl):
+    python heckQM.py

+The calculations are now saved in a "calc" folder, and a dataframe containing the results are found in "submitit_heckqm/*_result.pkl"

 ## Data Extraction

-The dataset cannot be shared directly due to licensing restrictions.
+The Cabri dataset is available under "data/cabri/data_cabri.pkl", however the Reaxys dataset cannot be shared directly due to licensing restrictions.
 Fortunately, it can easily be extracted from Reaxys via a single Reaxys query and a list of Reaction IDs separated by semicolons by following these instructions:

   1. Go to the “Query builder” tab in Reaxys.